AKarbas/akarbas.github.io/content/authors/aminkarbas/_index.md

 **Currently looking for a PhD position to join in Fall 2021.**

-I’m an Iranian Computer Science student with over two years of industry experience as a Data Infrastructure Engineer.
-I’m currently doing an academic research internship in Internet Measurements at Max Planck Institute for Informatics.
+I’m an Iranian Computer Science student with over 2+ years of industry experience as a Data Infrastructure Engineer.
+I’m currently doing an Internet Measurement research internship at Max Planck Institute for Informatics.

-In the past, I have done a Data Engineering summer internship at Sahab Pardaz after the first year of my bachelor’s; And collaborated with Dr. Shahin Rouhani of the Sharif University of Technology as a Machine Learning Engineer.
+In the past, I have done a Data Engineering summer internship at Sahab Pardaz (after the first year of my bachelor’s); And collaborated with Dr. Shahin Rouhani of Sharif University of Technology as a Machine Learning Engineer.